- Digital Vox

 As one of India's most informed and experienced MPs in areas of technology, finance, entrepreneurship and economy, He has been nominated to several Parliamentary and Government committees.
 He has been on various standing and select committees of Parliament -Defence, Finance, Telecom, Urban Development, GST, Real estate Regulatory bill, Coal, NCC Advisory Board etc. Prior to becoming an MP, Rajeev has also been a member of the PM's Council on Trade and Development, Chairman of Karnataka Government's Infrastructure Task Force, Member of the Parliamentary Standing Committee on IT and Member of Parliamentary Forum on Youth.

-Rajeev has served as a Member of the Parliamentary Standing Committee on Public Undertakings, Consultative Committee for the Ministry of Finance and the Parliamentary Standing Committee on Home.
+Currently he serves as Member of the Standing Committee on Finance, Consultative Committee for the Ministry of Finance and Central Advisory Committee for the National Cadet Corps.

-Rajeev is also Co – Chairman, Vigilance & Monitoring committee, Bangalore urban District and the Vice Chairman, National Military Memorial Management trust .
+Rajeev is also Co Chairman, Vigilance & Monitoring Committee, Bangalore Urban District.

 Founded BPL Mobile

 Founded Jupiter Capital